llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 OAUTH2_PROXY_COOKIE_SECRET=somethingsomething
 ```

-After setting the values, save the file, and run `source variables.env` again.
+After setting the values, save the file, and run `source .env` again.
 Then, you can run `docker compose -f docker-compose-oauth.yml`.